 Colin earned both the Masters and Doctor of Musical Arts at the University of California, San Diego, where he studied guitar with Los Romeros and Stuart Fox, interpretation with Bertram Turetzky, and conducting with Harvey Sollberger and Rand Steiger.
-He currently serves as Director of the Music Program at the University of Colorado, Colorado Springs.
+He also holds a Masters of Arts in History from UCCS.